nielsenramon/chalk/_posts/2016-10-16-configuring-chalk.md

 * `ga_analytics`: Add Google Analytics Tracking ID here.
 * `local_fonts`: By default Chalk uses Google Fonts but if you wish to use local fonts this is the fallback.
 * `rss_enabled`: When set to `true`, the rss icon in the top navigation will show up and people will be able to subscribe to your rss feed.
+* `scrollappear_enabled`: If set to `true`, some elements appear with fade-in effect when visible for the first time, i.e., when scrolling down.
 * `social`: Add you social links in here.
 When filled in they will show up in the navigation.

 ### Other settings